Worst day on Wall Street since 1987 as virus fears spread

-NEW YORK (AP) – The stock market had its biggest drop since the Black Monday crash of 1987 as fears of economic fallout from the coronavirus crisis deepened.
+NEW YORK (AP) — The escalating coronavirus emergency sent the stock market Thursday into its worst slide since the Black Monday crash of 1987, extending a sell-off that has now wiped out most of Wall Street’s big gains since President Donald Trump took office.

-The Dow industrials plunged more than 2,300 points, or 10%.
-The sell-off came despite action from the Federal Reserve and the European Central Bank.

-The steep drops over the last month have wiped out most of the big run-up on Wall Street since President Donald Trump’s inauguration.

-Markets have turned turbulent amid a cascade of shutdowns across the globe and rising worries that the White House and other authorities around the world can’t or won’t help the weakening economy any time soon.
+The S&P 500 plummeted 9.5%, for a total drop of 26.7% from its all-time high, set just last month.
+That puts it way over the 20% threshold for a bear market, officially ending Wall Street’s unprecedented bull-market run of nearly 11 years.
+The Dow Jones Industrial Average sank 2,352 ponts, or 10%, its heaviest loss since its nearly 23% drop on Oct.
+19, 1987.

-European markets lost 12% in one of their worst days ever, even after the European Central Bank pledged to buy more bonds and offer more help for the economy.
+European markets fell 12% in one of their worst days ever, even after the European Central Bank pledged to buy more bonds and offer more help for the economy.

-“The news just continues to get worse, and the travel ban puts an exclamation point on the weakness we’re going to see in global GDP and, in turn, the U.S.,” said Liz Ann Sonders, chief investment strategist at Charles Schwab.
+The rout came amid a cascade of cancellations and shutdowns across the globe — including Trump’s suspension of most travel to the U.S. from Europe — and rising worries that the White House and other authorities around the world can’t or won’t counter the economic damage from the outbreak any time soon.

 “We’re starting to get a sense of how dire the impact on the economy is going to be.
 Each day the news doesn’t get better, it gets worse.
-It’s now has hit Main Street to a more significant degree.”
+It’s now hit Main Street to a more significant degree,” said Liz Ann Sonders, chief investment strategist at Charles Schwab.

 Stocks fell so fast on Wall Street at the opening bell that they triggered an automatic, 15-minute trading halt for the second time this week.
 The so-called circuit breakers were first adopted after the 1987 crash, and until this week hadn’t been tripped since 1997.

+The Dow briefly turned upward and halved its losses at one point in the afternoon after theFederal Reserve announced it would step in to ease “highly unusual disruptions” in the Treasury market.
+But the burst of momentum quickly faded.

-Trump often points proudly to the big rise on Wall Street under his administration and warned a crowd at a rally last August that “whether you love me or hate, you gotta vote for me,” or else your 401(k) will go “down the tubes.”
+Trump often points proudly to the big run-up on Wall Street under his administration, warning a crowd at a rally last August that “whether you love me or hate, you gotta vote for me,” or else your 401(k) will go “down the tubes.”

-Just last month, the Dow was boasting a nearly 50% gain since Trump took the oath of office on Jan.
+Just last month, the Dow was boasting a nearly 50% increase since Trump took the oath of office on Jan.
 20, 2017.
-By midafternoon Thursday, the Dow was clinging to an 8% gain, though it was still up 17.3% since just before Trump’s election in November 2016.
+By Thursday’s close, the Dow was clinging to a 6.9% gain, though it was still up nearly 16% since just before Trump’s election in November 2016.

-On Wednesday, the Dow finished the day down more than 20% from its all-time high, set just last month, officially entering what is known as a bear market for the first time in over a decade.
-The S&P 500 was likewise in danger of finishing the day Thursday in bear market territory.
+The Dow officially went into a bear market on Wednesday, when it finished the day down more than 20% from its all-time high.
+For the S&P 500, this is the fastest drop since World War II from a record high to a bear market.

 “This is bad.
 The worst and fastest stock market correction in our career,” Chris Rupkey, chief financial economist at MUFG Union, said in a research note overnight.
 “The economy is doomed to recession if the country stops working and takes the next 30 days off.
 The stock market knows it.”